-- hazard identification;

-- · risk evaluation with risk matrices; and

-- risk control with reference to the Hierarchy of Control.
+- hazard identification: - · risk evaluation with risk matrices; and - risk control with reference to the Hierarchy of Control. - be effectively communicated to all employees and ensure that they are aware of their individual WSH obligations;

 All activities within the organisation should be assessed and this information should be documented and kept up-to-date.
 These activities should include: